Michael Hudson (reporter)

-Michael Hudson is a Pulitzer-Prize winning American investigative journalist.
-He is currently on his second stint as a senior editor with the International Consortium of Investigative Journalists (ICIJ).
+Michael Hudson is a Pulitzer Prize-winning American investigative journalist.
+He is currently head of investigations at the Guardian US.

-At ICIJ, Hudson has worked on many major projects, including the organization's Offshore Leaks, China Leaks, Luxembourg Leaks, Panama Papers, FinCEN Files and Pandora Papers investigations of offshore money laundering and tax avoidance.
-He was an editor, reporter and writer on the Panama Papers investigation, which won the 2017 Pulitzer Prize for explanatory reporting.
+He worked two stints as a senior editor with the International Consortium of Investigative Journalists (ICIJ).
+At ICIJ, Hudson worked on many major projects, including the organization's Offshore Leaks, China Leaks, Luxembourg Leaks, Panama Papers, FinCEN Files and Pandora Papers investigations of offshore money laundering and tax avoidance.
+During his first tour at ICIJ, he was an editor, reporter and writer on the Panama Papers investigation, which won the 2017 Pulitzer Prize for explanatory reporting.

 In between his two tours at ICIJ, Hudson worked as global investigations editor at The Associated Press, where he edited the AP's investigation of war crimes and corruption in Yemen, which won a 2019 Pulitzer Prize for International Reporting.

 Hudson previously reported on police, prisons, poverty and politics for The Roanoke (Va.)
 Times and covered business and finance for the Wall Street Journal and the Center for Public Integrity.
 Hudson's book The Monster: How a Gang of Predatory Lenders and Wall Street Bankers Fleeced America – and Spawned a Global Crisis, was named 2010 Book of the Year by Baltimore City Paper.

 Education

 Hudson was born in Richmond, Virginia and grew up in Franklin County, Virginia.
-He graduated from Washington and Lee University in 1985.
+He attended Ferrum College and the University of Richmond and graduated from Washington and Lee University in 1985.